 Hoever starts FIFA 20, aged 17, with a lowly overall rating of 62 but has decent pace, good defending, dribbling and passing.
 Already he’d be a good addition to any lower league club.
 But the big selling point is his growth, reaching a potential overall of 84 – and you’ll have him for a long time if you strike early.
 Valued at £550k in the first window, you can get Hoever for just that and laugh all the way to success.

 Remaining in England, if you want the most coverage for your money, Nathan Ferguson is the defender for you.

-Recognised as a centre-back on FIFA 20, the teenager is capable of playing on both left and right sides of the defence.
-He starts with an overall rating of 67 and has respectable stats across the board – except in attack, so use your other full-back to go forward – and can rise to 83.
+A real utility man, the teenager is capable of playing on both left and right sides of the defence as well as through the middle.
+He starts with an overall rating of 68 and has respectable stats across the board – except in attack, so use your other full-back to go forward – and can rise to 83.
 There will be better players for full-back but given his utility, Ferguson is a must-buy for the lower league clubs.
-Valued at £1.3m, with 12 months left on his West Brom contract, you can get Ferguson for around £850k.
+Valued at £1.5m, with 12 months left on his West Brom contract, you can get Ferguson for around £900k.

 Josha Vagnoman (Hamburg)